 - Tags – Help organize existing subscribers based on previous behavior, like purchasing a product or clicking specific links in your emails.

 Here’s an example: you sell multiple types of online courses.
 ConvertKit lets you tag subscribers who purchase different courses with a unique tag for each course.
-You can then create a segment that includes all past course purchasers and market your latest course to them.
+You can create a segment that includes all past course purchasers and market your latest course to them.
 Alternatively, you can create a segment that excludes previous course purchasers and market to non-purchasers to try and get them to buy.

 You can create segments using other filters, like specific sign-up forms subscribers completed or specific products subscribers bought.
 But tags are the most powerful way to create new segments to market to.